stoplightio/prism/packages/http/README.md

 - turn mocking on and off
 - influence Prism's mocked response generation strategy

-The actual interface looks like this (but rather than explain each property I will give you some examples)
+The actual interface looks like this (but rather than explain each property we're going to look at some examples)

 ```ts
 export interface IHttpConfig extends IPrismConfig {